nheimlich/dotfiles/README.md

 # dotfiles
-showcase of the tools and customization I give a system for my own workflow
+Showcase of my tools and customization for my own workflow.

+#### current working directory is $HOME.

+.zshrc
+.config/zk